-It’s one of the most difficult things to swallow about these cute little cookies that are so insanely difficult to make – you have to eat them all immediately!
-There’s no storing them, no putting them in the fridge, or the freezer – I know people do it, and I am not on board with any of it.
-I’ve tried it all – trust me!
+One of the most difficult things to swallow about these cute little cookies that are so insanely difficult to make is you have to eat them all immediately!
+There's no storing them, no putting them in the fridge, or the freezer – I know people do it, and I am not on board with any of it.
+I've tried it all – trust me!
 And I just cannot endorse anything besides eating these cookies within 8 hours of baking them.
-That’s when they taste how they are supposed to taste, it’s that simple.
-We get asked constantly if we ship our French Macarons because people love them.
-And I know other bakeries do it, I’ve seen it, and I’ve tried them.
-And they aren’t good.
-So, I will not ship them just because other people do it.
-The reason people love our macs so much – it’s because they are fresh!
-Sure, our recipe is good, but the main thing is we are not selling these babies after their expiration date like others might do.
-They are meant to be baked and eaten in the same day.
+That's when they taste how they are supposed to taste, it's that simple.
+So, plan to make this recipe when you feel like eating a lot of cookies, have a party, or want to gift some to friends.

 • Use a scale!
 I say this with every single recipe, but if you are anti scale – get on board right here and right now!
-French Macarons are temperamental (to say the least) you don’t want to make a mistake measuring.
-Everyone measures differently, even if you know the right way to measure by cups – let’s be real, it’s not as accurate as a scale.
+French Macarons are temperamental (to say the least) you don't want to make a mistake measuring.
+Everyone measures differently, even if you know the right way to measure by cups – let's be real, it's not as accurate as a scale.
 It will never be as accurate as a scale.
-And you can get away with this with simple cookies, but with something like this, it’s not a good idea.
-Get a scale, I’ve even linked a really inexpensive one here.
-This one is small enough to store in a drawer in your kitchen, and if you only bring it out for French Macarons then at least I’ve gotten through to you.
+And you can get away with this with simple cookies, but with something like this, it's not a good idea.
+Get a scale, I've even linked my favorite one here.

 • When separating your egg whites, do not get any part of the yolk in the egg whites.
 If you do, set them aside and start over.
 Yolks are fat, and we don't want any fat in our egg whites so it will whip up into perfect meringue.